 ↪ file.png

-If you wanted to chown the subdirectories and their folders, you would need to use the recursive chown option (-R).
+If you wanted to chown the sub-directories and their folders, you would need to chown recursively (-R).
 This should be placed in the command syntax before your specified user or group.
+The full command to chown a directory recursively—including its subfolders—is therefore:

 chown -R user:group directoryname